Alpaca vs Merino vs Cashmere:

 - CASHMERE is one of the softest and warmest types of wool but is not durable.
 It's used in fashionable and luxurious clothing.

 - ALPACA is a unique fiber that combines the benefits of merino and cashmere - it's highly functional, warm and durable, which is why it's used in luxurious clothing as well as outdoor clothing.

 |Thermal Capacity||5 x Warmer||3 x Warmer||Warm|

 |Water Retention||Absorbs 10% of weight||Shrinks in water||Absorbs 10% of weight|

 The amazing benefits of Alpaca wool are derived from their millennia-long breeding in the high altitudes of the Andes Mountains.
-This environment called for a fiber that could handle drastic shifts from sub-zero temperatures at night to high solar radiation during the day.
+This environment called for a fiber that could handle drastic temperature shifts from sub-zero at night to high solar radiation during the day.